kashmir96/osoappliance/content/directory/appliance-repair-technicians/monk-appliances.md

 categories: ["New Zealand"]
 tags: ["Wellington"]
 author: Curtis
 cover:
- image: /img/directory-images/parts,-appliance-repair-technician/monk-appliances.webp
+ image: /img/laundryappliance/105.webp
- alt: 'Logo for Monk Appliances the New Zealand from Wellington'
+ alt: 'NewZealand from monkappliances'
 ---

 # Monk Appliances is an Parts, Appliance Repair Technician Company operating in Wellington, New Zealand.